simplesingleton/SSP-simple-singleton-pattern/README.md

 `Development > Organization > Good practices > Standards... ` <br><br>
-SSP is a easy way of modularize and organize your projetc.
+SSP is a easy way of modularize and organize your project.
 Bringing the idea of OOP to JS, but of simple way.<br><br>
 Using that you win:<br>

 + readability  <br>